 No matter the biomass system they all require storage for the fuel as well as a way of handling the fuel.
 Systems that typically use wood chips or pellets are often stored in silos or a bunker with an automated system that moves the fuel from the storage area to the combustion area.
 It is generally recommended that storage areas hold a minimum of 3 days of fuel.

-The metering or surge bin is the last part of the fuel handling system and controls the rate at which the fuel is delivered to the combustor.
-In log or pellet systems the heat created by the combustor can be used to directly heat the air or it can be used to heat water in a boiler system which acts as the medium by which the heat is delivered.
+The day hopper is the last part of the fuel handling system and controls the rate at which the fuel is delivered to the boiler.
+In log or pellet systems the heat created by the boiler can be used to directly heat the air or it can be used to heat water in a system which acts as the medium by which the heat is delivered.

 Fire suppression systems are useful in preventing the fire from the combustor traveling back up the conveyor system where the fuel is being stored.
 This system can include temperature sensors and water-delivery or control systems to put out fires before it spread throughout the entire system.